abinayasangeetha/Experiment--02-Implementation-of-combinational-logic-/README.md

 NAME : ABINAYA S
 REG NO: 212222230002
 ```
-# Implementation of combinational logic
+# EXP 02 Implementation of combinational logic

 ## AIM:
 To implement the given logic function verify its operation in Quartus using Verilog programming.